You can now add ‘sub rules’ to your Contract Manipulation rules.

 Forced Rests

-This is useful to prevent staff members working a late night shift and then being given an early shift the next morning.
+This is useful to prevent staff members from working a late night shift and then being given an early shift the next morning.
 This assures you can keep in line with government regulations.

 Apply on hours worked